-Mammad, my friend, all you ever wanted was peace and quiet and time to spend with Farima.
+Mammad, my friend, all you ever wanted was peace and quiet and time to spend with Shadi.
 Was that asking too much?
-What had you done so grave that they would blow out the candle of your life?
+What had you done that was so grave they would blow out the candle of your life?

 Darkness had descended over Tehran and the gaudy neon lights in the shop windows added a weird tinge to the situation.
 It had started to rain and the large drops fell like a lullaby on the roof.
 Mohsen swept his hand over the windshield that was getting misted over.
 The pain in my chest was becoming unbearable.